WCSCourses/Low_Input_2024/Modules/hic_matrix_generation/hic_matrix_generation.md

 IMPORTANT: For people following option A, change the number of threads to 4, run the command above and wait.
-(You can find the result files from running fanc in this mode already in our shared keeper library:
+(You can find the result files from running fanc in this mode already either in your Virtual Machine shared folder or in our shared keeper library:
 <https://keeper.mpdl.mpg.de/d/9b1c1788f97642a188f3/>) For people
 following option B change the GENOME variable to the absolute path of the FASTA file (hg19_chr18_19.fa) and GENOMEIDX variable to the absolute